Altinn/altinn-studio-docs/content/app/development/api/consume/_index.en.md

 }
 ```

-Objects are populated if there are mathcing inputs in the constructor,
+Objects are populated if there are matching inputs in the constructor,
 and the remaining objects are instantiated directly in the constructor.

 If you require additional services in this class, simply add a private object and inject its interface
 in the constructor as we have done for __logger_  and __client_.